lucidrains/stylegan2-pytorch/README.md

 ## Requirements

 You will need a machine with a GPU and CUDA installed.
-Then, preferrably in a virtual environment, run
+Then pip install the package like so

 ```
-> pip install -r requirements.txt
+> pip install stylegan2_pytorch
 ```

 ## Usage

 ```
-> python train.py --data /path/to/images
+> stylegan2_pytorch --data /path/to/images
 ```

 That's it.
 Sample images will be saved to `results/default` and models will be saved periodically to `models/default`